6dlc/REFiLL/README.md

 Also follow the formatting for tags and aliases when making metadata, as it won’t work if you format it any other way.

 All notes must require a table of contents as well, which links headers and sections of your project for navigation purposes. you can link headers by linking the current project and adding a # to it, such as this: `[[Start Here (Instruction)#Settings]]`.
 To make the display name in order to make it look nicer, you can add a | and then with your display name.
-Linked headers normally look like this: [[Start Here (Instruction)#Settings]].
+Linked headers normally look like this: [[README#Settings]].

 Other then these prerequisites for organization and navigation, you are allowed to format your projects in any way you’d like to.